International Baccalaureate Diploma Programme

 Students select one subject from each of five different discipline areas and a sixth may be an arts discipline or another subject from Groups 2, 3 or 4.
 This ensures a breadth of experience in languages, humanities, sciences and mathematics, a key feature of the Diploma.

-- Three subjects are studied at the Higher Level (HL) each representing 240 hours over 2 years
+- Three subjects are studied at the Higher Level (HL) each representing 240 hours over two years

-- The remaining three subjects are studied at Standard Level (SL) each representing 150 hours over 2 years
+- The remaining three subjects are studied at Standard Level (SL) each representing 150 hours over two years.

 The IB Learner Profile